-The 203 member farmers provide the milk for the production of dairy products by the manufacturing facilities.
-Milk is purchased on a cents-per-litre basis and the base price is determine by market factors.
-Further, the members are also privy to dividend payments depending on their shareholding.
-Due to seasonal requirements, milk is also purchased from other suppliers of milk outside of the members and processed through the Norco facilities.
+The 196 member farmers provide the milk for the production of dairy products by the manufacturing facilities.
+Milk is purchased on a cents-per-litre basis and the base price is determined by Norco and influenced by market and economic factors.
+Our aim to be competitive with our milk pricing to ensure we look after our members financial wellbeing.
+Further, the members are also receive a dividend payment annually depending on their shareholding and subject to the approval of the Board of Directors (members).
+Due to seasonal requirements, milk may also be purchased from other suppliers of milk outside of the members.
+This milk is also processed through the Norco facilities.

-There are also many raw ingredients that are purchased for the production of ice cream and flavoured milk.
+There were many raw ingredients that were required for the production of ice cream.
+However during the second half of the financial year, all purchasing related to the ice cream production ceased.
 Packaging is part of our the supply chain that requires further assessment.
 The focus on packaging also aligns with the sustainability objectives that we have to reduce our carbon footprint.